Murder of Gabriel Cruz: Perpetrator

-Although she initially stated that she was not guilty, Quezada finally confessed the crime two days later.
+Although she initially stated that she was not guilty, Quezada confessed to the crime two days later.
 She was charged with murder, kidnapping and crimes against moral integrity.

 During her first court appearance, Quezada repeated the declaration made before the Civil Guard, in which she admitted to fatally suffocating Cruz following an argument.
 She then allegedly hid his body in the family's cottage in Rodalquilar, where the child had been taken after being kidnapped.
-This version was partially discredited by the investigators in their official account of the facts, in which it is quoted:
+This version was partially discredited by the investigators in their official account of the facts:

-The defendant murdered Gabriel herself, without any other person; she took the child possibly because of the jealousy she had for him; she killed him the day of his abduction, suffocating him, and buried him by covering him with decorative stones and planks.
+The defendant...killed him the day of his abduction, suffocating him, and buried him by covering him with decorative stones and planks.

-As the Lieutenant Colonel, Accidental Chief of the Civil Guard Command of Almeria, José Hernández Mosquera, stated a posteriori, Ana Julia was suspected practically from the beginning of the investigation.
-Even so, the agents always believed she had Gabriel alive and their goal was to get her to take them to the little boy.
-But Gabriel was killed the same day he disappeared, as the autopsy confirmed.
+As the Lieutenant Colonel, Accidental Chief of the Civil Guard Command of Almeria, José Hernández Mosquera, stated a posteriori, Quezada was suspected practically from the beginning of the investigation.
+Even so, the agents always believed she had Gabriel alive; their goal was to get her to take them to the boy.
+But an autopsy revealed he was killed the same day he disappeared. confirmed.